arskom/spyne/doc/source/manual/03_types.rst

 ------

 Dealing with binary data has traditionally been a weak spot of most of the serialization formats in use today.
-The best XML or mime (email) does is either base64-encoding or something similar, Json has no clue about binary data (and many other things actually, but let's just not go there now) SOAP has quite a few binary encoding options available, yet none of them are implemented in Spyne [#]_ etc.
+The best XML or MIME (email) does is either base64 encoding or something similar, Json has no clue about binary data (and many other things actually, but let's just not go there now) SOAP has quite a few binary encoding options available, yet none of the "optimized" ones are implemented in Spyne [#]_ etc.

-TBD
+Spyne supports binary data on all of the protocols it implements, falling back to base64 encoding where necessary.
+In terms of message size, the efficient protocols are `MessagePack <http://msgpack.org>`_ and good old Http.
+But, as MessagePack does not offer an incremental parsing API in its Python wrapper, (in other words, it's not possible to parse the message without having it all in memory) it's best to use the :class:`spyne.protocol.http.HttpRpc` protocol when dealing with arbitrary-size binary data.

+A few points to consider:

+1. ``HttpRpc`` only works with a Http transport.
+2. ``HttpRpc`` supports only one file per request.
+3. Not every http transport supports incremental parsing of incoming data.
+   (e.g. Twisted).
+(Partial reconstruction of outgoing data is generally well-supported.)

+Before deploying solutions that have to deal with huge files, make sure to carefully study how your stack behaves when dealing with huge files [#]_.

+Now that all that is said, let's look at the API that Spyne provides for dealing with binary data.

+Spyne offers two types:

+1. :class:`spyne.model.binary.ByteArray` is a simple type that contains arbitrary data.
+It's similar to Python's own ``str`` in terms of functionality, but it's a sequence of ``str`` values instead of just a big ``str`` to be able to do partial processing via generators when needed.
+2. :class:`spyne.model.binary.File` is a quirkier type that is mainly used to deal with Http way of dealing with file uploads.
+Its native value is the ``File.Value`` instance in :class:`spyne.model.binary.File`.
+See its documentation for more information about it.

+Dealing with binary data with Spyne is not that hard -- you just need to make sure your data is parsed incrementally when you're preparing to deal with arbitrary-size binary data.

 Complex
 -------